-The sales of cotton face masks, coupled with a full year of Pura Vida operations, helped to offset sales declines otherwise associated with Vera Bradley.
-Net revenues from masks represented approximately 10% of consolidated net revenues for fiscal 2021.
+The sales of cotton face masks, coupled with a full year of Pura Vida operations, helped to offset sales declines otherwise associated with Vera Bradley in fiscal 2021.
+Net revenues from masks represented approximately 2% and 10% of consolidated net revenues for fiscals 2022 and 2021, respectively.